Migrate from public base images to hardened container images: a step-by-step guide (2026)

 100% (blue retired) 100% prod 7 days on green, no incidents, scan delta confirmed (post-cutover; rollback now requires CI re-run)

-Keep the previous image tagged and pinned by digest until the new image has been at 100% production traffic for at least seven days.
-Rollback is then a one-line kubectl rollout undo deployment/<service> (or your CD-tool equivalent).
+Keep the previous image pinned by digest until the new image has been at 100% production traffic for an agreed observation window.

 When to Use AI Migration Agents